Neural Geometry Processing via Spherical Neural Surfaces

 These operators, in turn, enable us to create geometry processing tools that act directly on the neural representations without any unnecessary discretization or meshing.
 We demonstrate illustrative applications in (neural) spectral analysis, heat flow and mean curvature flow, and our method shows robustness to isometric shape variations.
 We both propose theoretical formulations and validate their numerical estimates.
 By systematically linking neural surface representations with classical geometry processing algorithms, we believe this work can become a key ingredient in enabling neural geometry processing.

-try representation is that it is extremely natural to compute many
+The main advantage of Spherical Neural Surfaces as a geometry representation is that it is extremely natural to compute many

 important quantities from continuous differential geometry - without any need for approximation or discretization.
 This is thanks to